The high protein craze: Fad or fixture in the Singaporean diet?

 "This defeated the whole purpose of me working out," Ms Ong, who is unemployed, said.

-After replacing some of her usual carbs for eggs, Greek yoghurt and high-protein milk, she said that she felt "fuller for a longer time" and turned less to snacks.
+After replacing some of her usual carbs with eggs, Greek yoghurt and high-protein milk, she said that she felt "fuller for a longer time" and turned less to snacks.

 "Since then, I've made a conscious effort to incorporate more protein into my diet, and I don't see myself going back."